towersvault/shinpokered/README.md

 - Fossil guy in mt moon can be rematched
 - Fixed text overlap with Oak giving you pokeballs
 - Diglett & Dugtrio can learn cut like in yellow version
+- In SET batle mode, X-stat items have double the effect

 #Bugfixes: